Renewing clients in bulk

 minimum_contract_length - Controls the minimum contract length of the proposal.
 If one is not specified, the system will default to 12 months.

-current_billing_end_date - If your previously engaged services are on a continuous schedule, you may want to stop automatic billing from your current services beyond a certain date.
+current_billing_end_date - If your previously engaged services are on a continuous schedule, you may want to stop automatic billing from your current services on and beyond a certain date.

 If not provided, no updates to the billing schedule will be made until the start date of the renewal proposal has been reached and it has been accepted. (use YYYY-MM-DD format)